Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Many bars along Avenida 5 de Julho and Rua de Lisboa offer special music dinners where you can listen to traditional Cape Verdean music like Morna and Coladeira.

 My favorite bar was a bit further away, but a very cozy place to listen to Cape Verdean music among locals: Livraria Nho Djunga.
-Be prepared for seeing some of the best Mindel’ artists who sometimes show up very spontaneously.
+Be prepared to see some of the best Mindel artists who sometimes show up very spontaneously.

 Art galleries and local craft shops are sprouting up…The bright blue Praia Laginha beach is the perfect place to spend lazy beach days.

-Hence, Sao Vicente is a great idea for the undecided on where to stay in Cape Verde.
+Hence, Sao Vicente is an excellent idea for the undecided on where to stay in Cape Verde where you can find some of the best hotels in Mindelo.

 The market at Praca d’Estrela and the old fish market is the most vibrant hot spots in town.